 Sometimes, thinking smaller is the best way to achieve innovation.
 Innovations don’t need to be big or audacious.
 Setting – and achieving – small, proximate goals and innovations may be a better way to keep the ball rolling.
-In fact, most innovations are small, incremental things that are close to the core activities of your business – be they products, services, processes or all of the above.
+Most innovations are small, incremental things that are close to the core activities of your business – be they products, services, processes, or all of the above.

 What’s most important is that they create value for your customers and that no one else is offering them in quite the same way.
 The best innovators learn how to combine existing things a little differently or transfer concepts from other industries or domains.

 4. Don’t try to isolate innovation

 Sure, innovation can be a choppy process that is prone to failure.
 But don’t try to isolate it within certain places or people in your business.
 In other words, don’t feel like you need to segregate innovation from the rest of your business, where you have people who “execute” and others who “innovate.”

 Execution and innovation can go hand in hand, and the bridges that help connect them are information sharing and learning.
 When you encourage employees – and yourself – to learn about new things and avoid “my way or the highway” type thinking, you will foster innovation in your business.